realPlut0n1um/Cyclops/README.md

 Disassembler project utilizing Capstone.<br />
 ### [WARNING]<br />
 <pre>
-Your eyes are at serious risk of illness, there are a ton of horrible code practices...I will fix them as I improve the disassembler<br />
+Your eyes are at serious risk of illness, there are a ton of horrible code practices...<br />
+I will fix them as I improve the disassembler
 </pre>

 ### [REQUIREMENTS]<br />